ManikantaSanjay/LeetCode-Curated-SQL-70/README.md

 # LeetCode-Curated-SQL-70
-Collection of LeetCode questions to ace the coding interview! - Created using [LeetHub](https://github.com/QasimWani/LeetHub)
+Collection of 70 LeetCode Curated SQL questions to ace the coding interview! - Created using [LeetHub](https://github.com/QasimWani/LeetHub)